6a6ak/UTU_EndTask/README.md

 ### UTU_EndTask

-Hart to find a task in the top command in the terminal?
+Hard to find a task in the top command in the terminal?

-just run this script and find a similar task and kill by PID
+just run this script find a similar task and kill by PID

 ### To make this script run by just writing endtask in the terminal follow this instruction